India

 Tibet: Ethno-cultural region in Asia

-Tibet is a region in the western part of East Asia, covering much of the Tibetan Plateau and spanning about 2,500,000 km2 (970,000 sq mi).
+Tibet, or Greater Tibet, is a region in the western part of East Asia, covering much of the Tibetan Plateau and spanning about 470,000 sq mi (1,200,000 km2).
 It is the homeland of the Tibetan people.
-Also resident on the plateau are some other ethnic groups such as the Monpa, Tamang, Qiang, Sherpa and Lhoba peoples and, since the 20th century, considerable numbers of Han Chinese and Hui settlers.
-Since the annexation of Tibet by the People's Republic of China in 1951, the entire plateau has been under the administration of the People's Republic of China.
-In the Qing Dynasty, the Tibetan area was divided administratively into Tibet (西藏), and parts of the Qinghai, Gansu, Yunnan and Sichuan provinces.
-After establishment of the People's Republic of China, in 1965, Tibet Autonomous Region (西藏自治区) was created.
-Tibet is also constitutionally claimed by the Republic of China as the Tibet Area since 1912.
+Also resident on the plateau are other ethnic groups such as Mongols, Monpa, Tamang, Qiang, Sherpa, Lhoba, and since the 20th century Han Chinese and Hui.
 Tibet is the highest region on Earth, with an average elevation of 4,380 m (14,000 ft).
-Located in the Himalayas, the highest elevation in Tibet is Mount Everest, Earth's highest mountain, rising 8,848.86 m (29,032 ft) above sea level.
+Located in the Himalayas, the highest elevation in Tibet is Mount Everest, Earth's highest mountain, rising 8,848 m (29,000 ft) above sea level.

 0